yalmip/yalmip.github.io/_posts/2016-09-16-debugginginfeasible.md

 If this would have shown all constraints feasible, you would have found a bug in both YALMIP and all solvers you've tested.
 Most likely it will show that some constrant is infeasible, as in this case where contraint 5 is violated.

 So, constraint 5?
-With the set of constraint as listed above, it might be a nightmare to figure out which constraint this actually is.
+With the set of constraints listed above, it might be a nightmare to figure out which constraint this actually is.
 This is where [tagging constraints](/taggingconstraints)) might help.
 Add some nice tags in your code that defines the constraints, and it might look like this instead

 ````matlab
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++